Games affected: all

 The multiproducts motors (mixer/control unit) are typically the motors that will go bad, as they got the most use.
 Usually it's the gear on the motor armature and the mating gear in the gearbox that wears.
 In the good old days, you could buy another armature and gear.
 Maybe you still can from Pinball Resource, as multiproducts turned over a lot of their old motor parts to them.

-Oh wait, this is supposed to be lubrication...so inside clean out the old grease with carb cleaner or other degreaser, and regrease the gearbox using a gear/bearing grease (not white lithium).
+Clean out the old grease with carb cleaner or other degreaser, and regrease the gearbox using Magnalube or other gear/bearing grease (not white lithium).
 The only thing to watch out for is the very thin spacer washers that may be between some of the gears.
-They need to go back in the same places.
+They need to go back in the same places, but if you screw up just try and get the gears centered between the surrounding ones.
 Also, don't pack the gearbox...too much grease will bog down the motor, especially between the gear faces.

 For open motors like the ball lifter, I use some of the teflon-based spray lube (dura-lube or whatever).